Emotionally Immature Woman: 10 Smart Ways to Handle the Relationship

 7. Need for Constant Validation

-An emotionally immature woman can look for continual validation, compliments, and approval.
+An emotionally immature woman may seek continual validation, compliments, and approval.

 She may continually seek praise for even little accomplishments, become quite insecure if you do not shower her with compliments, or feel unhappy if her social media posts do not receive enough attention.
-It’s as if her self-worth is based on the judgments of others.
+It’s as if her self-worth depends on others’ judgments.

 While some may misinterpret this persistent need for validation as attention-seeking, it is typically the result of a deeper struggle with the urge to express emotions uncontrollably or excessively.
 This can make people feel insecure and dependent on external acceptance for security.
 Find validation within yourself to develop a strong sense of self-worth.